celery/celery/CONTRIBUTING.rst

 Building the documentation
 --------------------------

-To build the documentation you need to install the dependencies listed in :file:`requirements/docs.txt` and :file:`requirements/default.txt`:
+To build the documentation, you need to install the dependencies listed in :file:`requirements/docs.txt` and :file:`requirements/default.txt`:

 .. code-block:: console